kchndesign/lawconnect-landing-page/README.md

 implementation by hand, I would need to manage the toggle state of the dropdown menu.

-The action buttons and cards were extracted into components because they were used more than once on the page.
+The action buttons and cards were obvious candidates to be extracted into components because they were used more than once on the page.
 They didn't have any state, so were just presentational components.

 ### Scoped vs Unscoped CSS